Spinach Omelet in a Skillet

 3. Step 3:

 Wash and dry the green peas.
-Peas are suitable fresh or frozen.
-Before adding, scald the frozen peas with boiling water and dry them.
+Fresh or frozen peas both work.
+If using frozen, blanch them in boiling water and pat them dry before adding.

 4. Step 4:

-Beat the eggs with a whisk in a deep bowl until the protein and yolk are combined.
+Whisk the eggs in a deep bowl until the whites and yolks are combined.

 5. Step 5:

-Pour in the milk, season the mixture with salt and pepper and whisk again until smooth.
+Pour in the milk, season with salt and pepper, and whisk again until smooth.

 6. Step 6:

-Heat the vegetable oil in a frying pan on a slightly lower than medium heat.
-Lay out the spinach and wait a few seconds until the leaves release the juice.
+Heat the vegetable oil in a skillet over just below medium heat.
+Add the spinach and wait a few seconds until the leaves release their moisture.

 7. Step 7:

-Pour in the whipped egg-milk mixture.
-When the bottom of the omelet grabs, lift the edge with a spatula and tilt the pan so that part of the liquid omelet mixture flows under the bottom of the omelet to the hot bottom of the pan.
+Pour in the beaten egg-and-milk mixture.
+Once the bottom of the omelet sets, lift the edge with a spatula and tilt the pan so some of the still-liquid egg runs underneath onto the hot surface of the pan.

 8. Step 8: